April 2020: Coronavirus / COVID-19 Guidance

 When asked to share information, you should consider the following questions to help you decide if and when to share.
 If the decision is taken to share, you should consider how best to effectively share the information.

 Q. 1 Is there a clear and legitimate purpose for sharing information?
+This includes taking action in relation to safeguarding children and adults.

 Q.2 Does the information enable an individual to be identified?